VISIT OUR ART STORE ▶

 Finish and Texture After Drying

 Once dry, the surface has a slight shine.
-It's smooth, and the sparkles are locked into place.
-I use a blow dryer here, and the finish still looks gorgeous.
+It’s smooth, and the sparkles are locked into place.
+The artist uses a blow dryer here, and the finish still looks gorgeous.

 Wet-on-wet wash with the medium